greeve/libraryh3lp-sdk-python/examples/README.rst

 edit-question.py
     Edit your FAQ in the console.
 Because consoles rock.

+edit-template.py
+    Edit your FAQ templates in the console.
+Because consoles rock.

 import-faq.py
     Bulk import a list of questions and answers into a LibraryH3lp FAQ.
     Expects a CSV file with columns corresponding to question, answer,